FreeSoccerHDX/AdvancedWorldCreatorAPI/Methods/WorldChunkManager/Readme.md

 ### WorldChunkManagers are used to determine which Biome any Block has.

-There are currently 5 WorldChunkManagers.
+There are currently 5 BiomeGenerators.